-If you are thinking of selling your home and are not sure what to do next, the information below may help...........
+If you are thinking of selling your home and are not sure what to do next, the below information may be helpful.
+If you have any questions, please do not hesitate to get in touch............

 Buying a home is not the only big part of being on the property ladder - selling is another big step!

-Our Buying and Selling your Home team gave us these top tips:
+Our team of residential property solicitors gave us these top tips:

 Check your finances